JACKSONVILLE – There were things Gus Bradley didn't like Friday.

 Also on Saturday, Bradley said:

-*The Jaguars will continue to “put strain” on the team’s four-man rush.
+*The Jaguars will continue to "put strain" on the team's four-man rush.
 That was a focus entering the preseason opener, and the Jaguars blitzed just twice on Friday.
-Those plays resulted in an interception by cornerback
+Those plays resulted in an interception by cornerback Dwayne Gratz and a sack by defensive tackle D'Anthony Smith, but Bradley said the staff needs to know what it in its front-four pass rush entering the season.

 *The Jaguars stayed simple on the back end of the defense Friday.
 Right now, the coaches are trying to teach what he calls "the essence of the defense" before moving onto more complex packages.
 "That's what we're teaching them now and that's why we were so simple," Bradley said.